Today I want to discuss 5 brain-damaging neurotoxins that are found in very popular foods. Plus, I’ll also give you

 However, the most common is found in your drinking water (tap), antacids, and deodorant (antiperspirant).
 So, I suggest drinking filtered water and using regular deodorant, not antiperspirant.

 Of course, it’s also readily seen in aluminum foil, cans, and cookware.
 Instead, use cookie sheets, glass bottles, and containers.

 Bottom Line & Summary

 Neurotoxins are chemicals known to be harmful to the brain directly and therefore, to your body, indirectly.

 The end result is poor memory, cognitive problems, brain fog, poor sleep, mood disturbances, fatigue, and lots of brain and mental problems

 And I actually bring this up mainly due to the fact that I have a family history on BOTH my parent’s side of some of these problems.

-Heck, when I got into my 40s, my memory and energy started to get worse and now that I’m almost 50 years old, this is a big worry for myself — and, maybe something you’re concerned about as well.
+Heck, when I got into my 40s, my memory and energy started to get worse and now that I’m almost 50 years old, this is a big worry for me — and, maybe something you’re concerned about as well.

-If you are looking for a natural solution for supporting healthy energy levels, healthy memory, and cognition, and help reduce and even avoid “brain problems”, I suggest you try a formula that I’ve been using for over a decade to help with all of these issues.
+If you are looking for a natural solution for supporting healthy energy levels, healthy memory, and cognition, and helping reduce and even avoid “brain problems”, I suggest you try a formula that I’ve been using for over a decade to help with all of these issues.